The dashboard that watches a school district's cloud.

 LIVEPolls the Alerts Management API via OAuth2 and upserts history with SQL MERGE — active, resolved, and recent windows.

-App & pipeline telemetry
+App telemetry & errors

 Evidence-first: keep the two truth models apart.